joey-qytyku/OS-90-fixed/docs/Scheduler.md

 ## SV86

-SV86 cannot be accessed by multiple tasks, so they will race to increment the counter atomically.
+SV86 cannot be accessed by multiple tasks, so they will race to increment the preempt counter atomically.

 A global variable called `g_sv86`  determines if the kernel should handle INT/IRET and other opcodes for SV86 or for V86 processes.

 The reason why a lock is not used is because there is no need to allow other tasks the opportunity to run at all since they will be blocked later on anyway.

+SV86 cannot be entered unless IOPL=0.
+This is different than the usual IOPL=3 for regular processes and garauntees that only the #GP handler will deal with INT opcodes within its non-preempible context.
+This separates SV86 from the more complicated handling of INT for protected mode.

 ### SV86 Interrupts